 Older person's bus pass

-What should I do if I lose or damage my bus pass?
+What should I do if I lose my bus pass?

 What should I do if my bus pass is stolen?